 How to Ace the GRE Verbal Text Completion

-The only things which is checked in the text completion section is your ability to understand the complete picture i.e. your ability to select words which will fill the blanks completely and make sense to read.
+The only things which are checked in the text completion section is your ability to understand the complete picture i.e. your ability to select words which will fill the blanks completely and make sense to read.
 Clues to the answer will be found within the words present in the passage itself, so read carefully before answering.

 How to Ace the GRE Verbal Sentence Equivalence

 This is by far the easiest of the three sections, mostly because with a strong vocabulary you will be able to answer most of them correctly.
-A important tip for this section is that you must select two words which mean the same thing, complete the sentence perfectly i.e. of the 6 answer choices provided, 3 will be obviously wrong, the other three will fit, but only two will be synonyms, so always select the synonyms!
+An important tip for this section is that you must select two words which mean the same thing, complete the sentence perfectly i.e. of the 6 answer choices provided, 3 will be obviously wrong, the other three will fit, but only two will be synonyms, so always select the synonyms!